samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 1. **Roll 1d20.** You always want to roll high.
 If the roll has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) or [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) (described [later in this chapter](#AdvantageDisadvantage)), you roll two d20s, but you use the number from only one of them—the higher one if you have Advantage or the lower one if you have Disadvantage.
 2. **Add Modifiers.** Add these modifiers to the number rolled on the d20:
     * **The Relevant Ability Modifier.** This chapter and the [rules glossary](/sources/dnd/phb-2024/rules-glossary) explain which ability modifiers to use for various D20 Tests.
     * **Your Proficiency Bonus If Relevant.** Each creature has a Proficiency Bonus, a number added when making a D20 Test that uses something, such as a skill, in which the creature has proficiency.
-See “[Proficiency](#Proficiency)” later in this chapter.
+See "[Proficiency](#Proficiency)" later in this chapter.
     * **Circumstantial Bonuses and Penalties.** A class feature, a spell, or another rule might give a bonus or penalty to the die roll.

 4. **Compare the Total to a Target Number.** If the total of the d20 and its modifiers equals or exceeds the target number, the D20 Test succeeds.
 Otherwise, it fails.
 The Dungeon Master determines target numbers and tells players whether their rolls are successful.
 The target number for an ability check or a saving throw is called a [Difficulty Class](/sources/dnd/free-rules/rules-glossary#DifficultyClass) (DC).
 The target number for an attack roll is called an [Armor Class](/sources/dnd/free-rules/rules-glossary#ArmorClass) (AC), which appears on a character sheet or in a stat block (see the [rules glossary](/sources/dnd/phb-2024/rules-glossary)).